yiisoft/validator/docs/guide/built-in-rules.md

 ## Available rules

-Here is the list of all available built-in rules divided by categories.
+Here is a list of all available built-in rules, sorted by category.

 ### String rules